-One of the worst parts of business travel is jet lag.
-As a business traveler, you probably are not given any time to get used to the local time zone.
+One of the worst parts of intercontinental travel is jet lag.
+If you are traveling for business, you probably are not given any time to get used to the local time zone.
 You’re expected to arrive and hit the ground running.
 Here are my suggestions:

 Before Your Trip